Foreclosure Cases in Wisconsin

 Despite their best efforts and intentions, a homeowner may fall behind in making their mortgage payments in Wisconsin –maybe they lost their job or are facing a major illness.
 When this happens, their mortgage lender may take steps to foreclose on the property and sell it to regain the money they are owed.

 At DeLadurantey Law Office, LLC, we understand the worries and frustrations many homeowners face when there is a foreclosure looming.
 We will work with your interests in mind and use our resources strategically.
 Contact us today at 414-377-0515 to schedule a free consultation with Attorney Nathan DeLadurantey.
+You can also schedule online as well.

 Common Defenses to Foreclosure in Wisconsin